diodechain/website/_posts/2020-05-23-How-to-Publish-Your-Local-Web-Server-to-Web3-with-Diode.md

 Hans recently wrote a simple guide showing how to join the growing number of content creators who are publishing their content on Web3 without any centralized technology on Medium.
 Check out his [Medium story](https://medium.com/@hansr77/publish-your-localhost-website-to-the-internet-without-centralized-tech-16ea9e15f8ba).

-We recently released pre-built downloads for Linux (including one for Raspberry Pi), MacOS, and Windows.
+Finally, the pre-built downloads for Linux (including one for Raspberry Pi), MacOS, and Windows are here!
 The latest version 0.3.4 was released this week.
 We invite you to give it a try!
 We'd be thrilled to hear your thoughts and comments.